-Most people will be able to cover all the major sites, and even a few minor ones, by spending 3 days in Alexandria.
-If you just want to visit a few of the highlights, you can easily do this on a day trip from Cairo or by spending a full day and overnighting in Alexandria.
+Most people will be able to cover all the major sites, and some minor ones, by spending 3 days in Alexandria.
+If you just want to visit a few of the major highlights, you can do this on a day trip from Cairo or by spending a full day and overnighting in Alexandria.
 If I could return, I would definitely have spent a night in the city to see more sites.

 Where should I go if I only have one day in Alexandria?